AT 10:21 A.M. On a smotheringly humid July morning this past summer, a woman on Detroit's west side dialed 9-1-1.

 "There are no opportunities.
 Nobody is hiring you," Julisa says.
 "When you look around and everyone in that same area is doing it and there is no hope and nobody has a normal life or a normal job and you know how much you've applied yourself, what more do you have to do?
 What is left for you to do other than that in order to survive?"

 JULISA IS CONSIDERED one of the lucky ones.
-She's had a job since last fall — her first since moving to Detroit.
+She's had a "real" job since last fall — her first since moving to Detroit.

 Because her employer Green Industries, an offshoot of Cass Community Social Services, only offers part time work, she is slated for only 21 hours of work a week.
 In other words, the most she can make in a month — unless production requires more hours — is $714.
 Of that, 30 percent — based on a sliding scale of how many hours she clocks in — goes toward rent in a 1920s apartment building that is also owned by Cass.
 Julisa's one-bedroom unit has seen better days.
 It's spacious but worn, with cracked paint dangling from the kitchen ceiling and a constantly jamming front door.
 From Julisa's window on the third floor, she can see the M-10 freeway and a succession of burned-out houses.
-There are 102 registered sex offenders and 600 foreclosed buildings within one mile of her apartment.

-"In the beginning I had a lot more hope," Julisa says, alluding to the statistics the Cass apartment helped her defy.
+"In the beginning I had a lot more hope," she says, alluding to the statistics the Cass apartment helped her defy.
 A 2011 report from the National LGBTQ Task Force, considered to be the most comprehensive study on trans people to date, found that nearly 25 percent of trans individuals became homeless because of their gender identity and 31 percent reported having to find a temporary place to stay or sleep.
 On the job front, the numbers are just as startling.
-In 2011, joblessness among transgender people was at 14 percent — double the national average for joblessness that year — and black transgender respondents experienced even higher rates, 28 percent.
+In 2011, joblessness among transgender people was at 14 percent — double the national average for joblessness that year — and black transgender respondents experienced even higher rates at 28 percent.

 While Julisa is still grateful, her perception of her situation has shifted.
 When she started at Cass, she viewed the part-time job as a stepping stone.

 That's sort of the idea the organization advertises.
-Providing opportunities to people facing significant barriers — those with HIV and AIDS, individuals suffering from drug addiction, those plagued with chronic homelessness, and single mothers — Cass's mission is rooted in the goal of eventual self-reliance.
+Providing opportunities to people facing significant barriers — those with HIV and AIDS, individuals suffering from drug addictions, those plagued with chronic homelessness, and single mothers — Cass's mission is rooted in the goal of eventual self-reliance.
 Once individuals have some stability and get on their feet they will be able to find another job, ideally full time.

-Julisa's case, as she's realized in recent months, is a bit more complex than most who come through the doors.
+Julisa's case, as she's realized in recent months, however, is a bit more complex than most who come through the doors.
 The very thing holding her back is not something that will change, nor does she want it to: It's her identity.